slutske22/leaflet-topography/README.md

    <tr>
       <td><b>breaksAt0</b></td>
       <td><code>boolean</code></td>
       <td>Only relevant to <code>topotype: 'elevation'</code>.
 Determines whether or not to inject a breakpoint at elevation = 0 and apply discontinuous use of color gradients.
-Creates a nice water effect when set to <code>true</code>, but hides any topography that is below sea level.
+Creates a nice water effect when set to <code>true</code>, but may be visually deceptive for land topography that is below sea level.
 Defaults to <code>true</code>.</td>
    </tr>
    <tr>
       <td><b>fallback</b></td>